cuba fuel shortage

 There isn’t an area of the Cuban’s life that hasn’t been impacted by the fuel shortages and power outages.
 There are lower numbers of visitors, which tend to be where the highest earning jobs are in Cuba.
 Tips are VERY MUCH needed here – read my guide to tipping here – but please don’t tip for bad service, that’s just plain wrong.

 There’s no only an energy crisis in Cuba, but a knock on effect of this on food supply problems, transport and healthcare.
-There is pletny of food if you have the money.
+There is plenty of food if you have the money.
 But those on the standard Cuban wage don’t necessarily have plenty of money.
+Pensions and the Cuban National Wage have decreased significantly in real terms.

 Healthcare issues for Cubans because of the fuel shortages

-Healthcare is free in Cuba, but its hard to dispense healthcare if wards are closed, if there is no electricty for operating theaters to be open, and there are no painkillers available.
+Healthcare is free in Cuba, but it’s hard to dispense healthcare if wards are closed, if there is no electricity for operating theaters to be open, and there are no painkillers available.
 As a result of the shortages the Cuban government continues to extend the date for importing food, hygiene products and medicines without customs duties.
-Each time it extends the deadline, usually by three months.
-Expect it to continue without end.
-The deadline is extended to January 31 2025 and will no doubt be extended again.
+In January 2026 this changed, and the end date is now “open” – my guide to what you can bring is here.

 Food supply issues for Cubans because of the fuel shortages

-Cuba has delivered a “ration card” of food to its citizens for about 60 years now and although the Cuban Government claims to spend around US$230 million a month (!) guaranteeing products such as rice, coffee, sugar, and grains to distribute in more than 12,000 ration stores nationwide, the amount that is distributed has been going down over the years.
-Amounts that are distributed have decreased (especially when it comes to coffee and sugar, which incidentally are produced within Cuba!).
+Cuba has delivered a “ration card” of food to its citizens for about 60 years now and although the Cuban Government claimed (in 2024) to spend around US$230 million a month (!) guaranteeing products such as rice, coffee, sugar, and grains to distribute in more than 12,000 ration stores nationwide, the amount that is distributed has been going down over the years.
+Amounts that are distributed have decreased (especially when it comes to coffee and sugar, which incidentally are produced within Cuba, albeit in decreasing amounts!).

-There are issues with fuel to distribute the food stuffs across the provinces, and Cuba has even requested assistance from the UN World Food Program to provide powered milk for children under the age of seven, as its been unable to guarantee milk produced in the country.
+There are issues with fuel to distribute the food stuffs across the provinces, and Cuba even requested assistance from the UN World Food Program to provide powered milk for children under the age of seven, as its been unable to guarantee milk produced in the country.
 The government has also faced problems producing the bread sold through the ration stores because there’s a lack of imported flour available.
 Imported wheat has increased in cost (I refer you back to the continuing war in Ukraine) although it seems the problem is not always with imported wheat, it is with broken mills that cannot process it in Cuba.
-There are 5 mills that can process wheat on Cuba, but only one is currently operational.
+In 2024 there were 5 mills that can process wheat in Cuba, but only one was operational, and I again refer you back to electricity outages.

 September 2024 saw the reduction in the weight of the breadrolls provided as part of the rations from 80 grams to 60 grams.